big-maq/PullQuestions/README.md

 # PullQuestions
-Pull questions and the answer cells in an excel form
+Pull questions and the answer cells from a form made on excel sheet.